douglaz/psl/Configuration.md

 # The top levels are called bundles.
 Use the ConfigManager class to access them.

 # Weight learning parameters
-# Parameters for SGD based voted perceptron algorithm
+# Parameters for voted perceptron algorithm
 # This property adaptively changes the step size of the updates
 example.votedperceptron.schedule = true